-Z. Safrai (1995) argues that the main function of the בית הכנסת (house of assembly 103) was not for public prayer but as a place for the reading and study of Torah, and that this was the main function of the synagogue.
-Here, the terminology is being obfuscated because the phrase used in the passage at Ezek 11:16 to which Safrai is referring is מקדש מעט (a small sanctuary), which t.
-Sukkah 4, 5 interprets as house of assembly (בית הכנסת).
+Z. Safrai (1995) argues that the main function of the בית הכנסת (house of assembly) was not for public prayer but as a place for the reading and study of Torah, and that this was the main function of the synagogue.
+Here, the terminology is being obfuscated because the phrase used in the passage at Ezek 11:16 to which Safrai is referring is מקדש מעט (a small sanctuary), which t.Sukkah 4, 5 interprets as house of assembly (בית הכנסת).
 There is no historical basis on which to imply that the early synagogue was the equivalent of a religious sanctuary or whether the one developed from the other.

 A. Kasher (1995) argues that the two most important non-sacrificial functions of the Jerusalem temple, praying and Torah reading, were adopted in Egypt after the Torah was translated into Greek during and after the reign of Ptolemy II (285-246 BCE).
 According to Kasher, the description of daily prayer in the Letter of Aristeas provided a model for imitation, and there is a line of development from The Letter of Aristeas through to the writings of Philo and his descriptions of synagogue activity in Alexandria.
 The central place of the synagogues means that one can assume wherever there is such an institution, there is also an organised Jewish community.
 Such an institution can only be built where a sizable Jewish community required its services, which means that the synagogue was situated at the very heart of the area of settlement.
-The such as the synagogue was situated at the very heart of the area of settlement.